johnnyawesome/TheLakeHouse/README.md

 - Generate the Lake🏞️
 - Randomly scatters a few Stones🪨
 - Randomly generate the Trees🌳
-- Randomly chooses the Predators🐺 out of a Pool of 4 (Bear🐻, Dog🐶, Fox🦊, Wolf🐺) and places them randomly on the Map
+- Randomly chooses the Predators🐺 out of a Pool of 5 (Bear🐻, Dog🐶, Fox🦊, Wolf🐺, Snake🐍) and places them randomly on the Map
-- Randomly chooses the Herbivores🐰 out of a Pool of 5 (Mouse🐁, Rabbit🐰, White Rabbit🐰, Stag🦌) and places them randomly on the Map
+- Randomly chooses the Herbivores🐰 out of a Pool of 6 (Mouse🐁, Rabbit🐰, White Rabbit🐰, Stag🦌, Raccoon🦝, Squirrel🐿️) and places them randomly on the Map
 - Randomly scatters Apples🍎 as Food for the Herbivores🐰
 - Randomly chooses the Water-Animals out of a Pool of 7 (Frog🐸, Turtle🐢, Mallard🦆, White-Black Duck🦆, Brown Duck🦆, White Duck🦆, Grey Duck🦆) and places them on a random spot on the Lake
 - Builds the Lake-House🏠 at the Lake